0xprinc/checks-while-hacks/README.md

 2. Should it be `payable`?
 3. Do this function need a counter part.
 Example : Deposit function has Withdraw function.
 4. Can the function be front-runned?
+5. In what conditions the function can be stopped unfortunately.
-5. Can it be combined with another similar function?
+6. Can it be combined with another similar function?
-6. If the test coverage is not 100% then also check for the parameters ordering during function calls.
+7. If the test coverage is not 100% then also check for the parameters ordering during function calls.
-7. Validate all parameters are within safe bounds, even if the function can only be called by a trusted users.
+8. Validate all parameters are within safe bounds, even if the function can only be called by a trusted users.
-8. Always make sure that the argument passed is a valid argument/ behaves as expected in its full range of taking values.
+9. Always make sure that the argument passed is a valid argument/ behaves as expected in its full range of taking values.
-9. Are the multiple arrays taken have same length?
+10. Are the multiple arrays taken have same length?
-10. What if the two arguments provided to be same, i.e. sender == receiver, source =  destination etc.
+11. What if the two arguments provided to be same, i.e. sender == receiver, source =  destination etc.
-11. Is the `checks` before `effects` pattern followed?
+12. Is the `checks` before `effects` pattern followed?
 (SWC-107)
-12. Is the `update` before `call` pattern followed?
+13. Is the `update` before `call` pattern followed?
 (Reentrancy) Sometimes even the modifier can not save from reentrancy.
-13. Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
+14. Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
-14. Are the `modifiers`(if more than one) written in function in correct order, because the change in order will change the code?
+15. Are the `modifiers`(if more than one) written in function in correct order, because the change in order will change the code?
-15. What if I call the function one time with the value of X and Y times with the value X/Y.
+16. What if I call the function one time with the value of X and Y times with the value X/Y.
-16. Write down and test invariants about state before a function can run correctly.
+17. Write down and test invariants about state before a function can run correctly.
-17. Write down and test invariants about the return or any changes to state after a function has run and try to include all edge cases as input.
+18. Write down and test invariants about the return or any changes to state after a function has run and try to include all edge cases as input.
-18. Take care when naming functions, because people will assume behaviour based on the name.
+19. Take care when naming functions, because people will assume behaviour based on the name.
-19. If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to draw attention to its risk.
+20. If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to draw attention to its risk.
-20. Are all arguments, return values, side effects and other information documented using `natspec`?
+21. Are all arguments, return values, side effects and other information documented using `natspec`?
-21. Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
+22. Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
-22. Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behaviour.
+23. Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behaviour.
-23. Are return values always assigned?, sometimes not assigning values is better.
+24. Are return values always assigned?, sometimes not assigning values is better.
-24. Try not to use `msg.value`, after its value has been used as this can cause the loss of funds of the contract. `msg.value` can be used in case of fees payment which is very small and protocol exclusive.
+25. Try not to use `msg.value`, after its value has been used as this can cause the loss of funds of the contract. `msg.value` can be used in case of fees payment which is very small and protocol exclusive.
-25. `block.timestamp` remains same during a single transaction even if any complex operation is done.
+26. `block.timestamp` remains same during a single transaction even if any complex operation is done.
-26. Its better to store the values of `state variables` in `local variables` when the state variables are called multiple times, as `MLOAD` is cheaper than `SLOAD`.
+27. Its better to store the values of `state variables` in `local variables` when the state variables are called multiple times, as `MLOAD` is cheaper than `SLOAD`.
 This process is called `variable caching`.
-27. Try to provide the values of state variables as parameter to internal functions as this will minimize `SLOAD` which is expensive than `CALLDATACOPY`.
+28. Try to provide the values of state variables as parameter to internal functions as this will minimize `SLOAD` which is expensive than `CALLDATACOPY`.
-28. `OnlyOwner` function should be marked as `payable`, this will lower cost for legitimate callers due to avoidance of CALLVALUE, DUP1, JUMPI, REVERT, POP, JUMPDEST.
+29. `OnlyOwner` function should be marked as `payable`, this will lower cost for legitimate callers due to avoidance of CALLVALUE, DUP1, JUMPI, REVERT, POP, JUMPDEST.
 (Practice this iff the security is not sacrificed).
-29. `transferFrom` function should be a mandatory function in every token implementation if they support arbitrary addresses as there are smart contracts that can only approve the tokens but not initiate the transaction using the `transfer` function.
+30. `transferFrom` function should be a mandatory function in every token implementation if they support arbitrary addresses as there are smart contracts that can only approve the tokens but not initiate the transaction using the `transfer` function.

 ## Modifiers